 More research by LinkedIn discovered that employees value digital, online learning experiences: 43% say they want self-directed programs.
 A learning management system is a valuable investment to provide the type of digital learning opportunities employees desire, but it's also a necessary tool for learning and development teams.
 Training teams require an LMS to efficiently and effectively produce and deliver the learning content the business needs.

 Flexible content provides options

 When creating content, L&D teams must also support the different ways employees learn.
-Some of the most significant issues learners face at work is that they don’t feel they have time to learn.
-Others aren’t sure how their learning path relates to the organization.
+Some of the most significant issues learners face is that they don't feel they have time to learn.
+Others aren't sure how their learning path relates to the organization.
 An innovative learning strategy addresses these challenges.
-Offering options for microlearning, learning in the flow of work and purpose-driven learning helps employees develop and learn in the ways that work for them that likewise add value for the organization.
-When employees feel supported by a variety of learning options, it’s also more likely they’ll feel satisfied with the organization, be more productive and stay longer.
+Offering options for microlearning, learning in the flow of work and purpose-driven learning empowers employees to develop and learn in the ways that work for them that likewise add value for the organization.

-HR and L&D leaders can influence employee satisfaction and engagement by providing the strategy and enabling the infrastructure that helps people find, discover and experience learning as part of their work.
-When employees sense organizational commitment to their development—through investment in engaging content that meets their needs—it builds trust and loyalty that becomes an employer’s competitive advantage.
+HR and L&D leaders can support employee satisfaction by providing the strategy and enabling the infrastructure that helps people find, discover and experience learning as part of their work.
+When people sense organizational commitment to their development and their employee satisfaction, it builds trust and may give your employees a respite from these stressful times.

 Absorb is offering free COVID-19 safety courses.
 Access the courses now to learn how the pandemic may affect your workplace.